Dozens Of KKK Flyers Show Up In Maryland City, Local Official Calls Them ‘Disgusting’

-Flyers bearing the Ku Klux Klan (KKK) logo and message have been turning up in Ellicott City, Maryland, and police would like to know who’s behind it, The Baltimore Sun is reporting.
+Flyers bearing the Ku Klux Klan (KKK) logo and message have been turning up in Ellicott City, Maryland — and police would like to know who’s behind it, the Baltimore Sun is reporting.

 About 40 fliers were found on the side of the road on a busy street running through the town, apparently having been “dumped” there, as Howard County police department spokeswoman Sherry Llewellyn describes it.
 She says that the flyers appear to have been tossed, possibly from a moving vehicle, rather than placed anywhere with care.